samuelmcconkie/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [x] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [x] Description of key features
-- [ ] Description of how you will use each technology
+- [x] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Have you ever sat down with your friends or family to watch a movie, but 30 minutes later you are still arguing over what to watch?
+If so, this is the site for you!
+This website allows you to log on with your friends and each person can submit up to 3 movies that they are interested in watching.
+With the build in voting feature, each person can give each movie a `very interested`, `mildly interested`, or `okay, but not my prefered watch` rating.
+Watch your friends/family vote in real time, and then _voila!_ You can see the top picks liked by all of you to help you decide what movie you want to watch!

 ### Design